SAP-docs/contribution-guidelines/docs/content-contribution/markdown-basics.md

 ## A Quick Introduction

-There are many introductory and advanced Markdown guides that are freely available, and we recommend that you take a look at some of those (see the appropriate section later in this document).
+There are many introductory and advanced Markdown guides that are freely available, and we recommend that you take a look at some of those.
+[The Markdown Guide][markdownguide] is a free and open source reference guide, and [Mastering Markdown][github-guides-mastering-markdown] is one of the [GitHub Guides][github-guides].

-Nonetheless, we thought it would be helpful to give a quick introduction, so you can see how straightforward it is and how easy to use it can be.
+Nonetheless, we thought it would be helpful to give a quick introduction here, so you can see how straightforward it is.

 Markdown has syntax to mark up various aspects of a document, aspects such as text emphasis and usage, lists, links, images and more.
 It also supports the appropriate rendering of programming and configuration languages, especially useful for showing examples and snippets.

 ### Text Emphasis and Usage

 Headings in a document are introduced by `#` characters at the start of the line.
-The more characters, the lower the level of heading.
+The more characters, the lower the heading level.

 ```markdown
 # Top level heading (equates to <h1> in HTML)